-Click here to read about the Health Concerns Related To Psoriasis.
+Click here to read about the Health Conditions Linked to Psoriasis.

 The good news is that you can make lifestyle choices that will help both your psoriasis and your overall health.
 Yes, you don't have to give in to genetics and fate, and that's the message I want you to hear.
 If you have psoriasis, your exercise routine, diet, and preventative health check-ups are really important.
 Here's what I want you to know:

-Making healthy lifestyle choices will both improve your psoriasis and reduce your risk for the psoriasis comorbidity diseases!
+Making healthy lifestyle changes to heal psoriasis will also reduce your risk for the psoriasis comorbidity diseases!
 Yes, if you have psoriasis, your skin will improve when you make choices that are good for your heart, and that reduce your risk of diabetes and cancer.
 Plus, this new information on comorbidities gives you and your doctor guidance regarding the diseases you need to be screened for during your checkups.

 What makes your psoriasis worse?